enguerrand/tie/README.md

 ## Dependencies
 - python >=3.6
-- exiv2
+- exiv2 (tested with version 0.27.0)
 - gtk3
 - ncurses
 - inotify-tools (optional)

+Side notes:
-Side note: You can also use *tie* if your are stuck on python 3.5.
+- You can also use *tie* if your are stuck on python 3.5.
 Just checkout the branch python3.5-compat
+- Using older versions of exiv2 may work but is discouraged as it leads to undefined behavior in some cases

 ## Installation
 ### tie